omahs/concrete/README.md

     print(f"Evaluation of {' + '.join(map(str, example))} homomorphically = {result}")
 ```

-or if you have a simple function that you can decorate, and you don't care about explicit steps of key generation, encryption, evaluation and decryption:
+Or if you have a simple function that you can decorate, and you don't care about explicit steps of key generation, encryption, evaluation and decryption:

 ```python
 from concrete import fhe